MargaritaSt/Artist/README.md

 ## Client Setup

 - A custom hook in `hooks/useApplicationData.js` contains the state.
-- a `useEffect` with an axios request is adding the users in the state.
-Modify the initial state and the useEffect according to your needs.
+- a `useEffect` with an axios request is adding the Artists in the state.